A classic villain pose. To show that he has defeated the hero, the villain lifts him over his head.

 - The Transformers has Galvatron do this to Ultra Magnus in the Season 3 episode, "Webworld".

-- In Kim Possible "Mad Dogs and Aliens", Warmonga does this to Shego (who used to be a hero).
+- In Kim Possible "Mad Dogs and Aliens", Warmonga holds an unconscious Shego (who used to be a hero) above her head.

 - In Code Lyoko "Image Problem", the X.A.N.A.-Yumi lifts Jérémie above her head before throwing him into the hatch leading to the Supercomputer Room.